whuak/whuak.github.io/_pages/about.md

 Education
 ======
-- *Ph.D* in Computer Science at Hong Kong University of Science and Technology, 2025.02 - Now
+- *Ph.D.* in Computer Science at Hong Kong University of Science and Technology, 2025.02 - Now
-- *BEng.* in Computer Science at Hong Kong University of Science and Technology, 2020.09 - 2024.06
+- *B.Eng.* in Computer Science at Hong Kong University of Science and Technology, 2020.09 - 2024.06
 - *Exchange Semester* in Technical University of Munich, 2023.04 - 2023.08

 Working Experience